Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra

-In Geometric Algebra for~\(\mathbb{R}^3\), \emph{geometric objects} are obtained as linear combinations of products of the basis vectors \(\e{1}, \e{2}, \e{3}\).
+Whereas Methods~2 and~3 describe rotations using coordinates and matrices, Geometric Algebra treats rotations as compositions of reflections.
+We first provide the relevant definitions.
+In (Euclidean) Geometric Algebra for~\(\R^3\), \emph{multivectors} are obtained as linear combinations of products of the basis vectors \(\e{1}, \e{2}, \e{3}\).
 The empty product corresponds to a scalar:

-where \(\e{ij}\) is short for~\(\e{i} \e{j}\).
+where \(\e{ij}\) is short for the product~\(\e{i} \e{j}\).
+The number of basis vectors in such a product is called its \emph{grade}.
+Thus scalars have grade~\(0\), ordinary vectors have grade~\(1\), bivectors have grade~\(2\), and trivectors have grade~\(3\).
+A general multivector may contain terms of several grades.
+A multivector containing only even grades, such as grades~\(0\) and~\(2\), is called \emph{even}.

+Multivectors represent \emph{geometric objects}.
 The scalar component~\(c_0\) can be viewed as a sized and oriented 0-dimensional subspace and the \(c_i\, \e{i}\) components are sized and oriented 1-dimensional subspaces (size is vector length).
 Similarly, the \(c_k\, \e{ij}\) components are sized and oriented (but unshaped) 2-dimensional subspaces (size is area; oriented also means that the plane segment has distinct front and back sides).
-Finally, \(c_7\, \e{123}\) is a sized and oriented 3-dimensional subspace (size is volume; there is only one orientation modulo its sign; hence, \(\e{123}\) is also known as the space's \emph{pseudoscalar}).
+Finally, \(c_7\, \e{123}\) is a sized and oriented 3-dimensional subspace (size is volume; there is only one orientation modulo its sign; hence, \(\e{123}=\mv{I}\) is also known as the space's \emph{pseudoscalar}).
 Any vector corresponds to a linear combination of the three \(\e{i}\) basis vectors.
-Similarly, any oriented plane segment in~\(\mathbb{R}^3\) corresponds to a linear combination of the three basis \emph{bivectors}~\(\e{ij}\).
+Similarly, any oriented plane segment in~\(\R^3\) corresponds to a linear combination of the three basis \emph{bivectors}~\(\e{ij}\).

 Products of basis vectors satisfy the following relations: